AspiraLimited/public/CodeStyleJava.md

 *   Prefer constructor injection via `@RequiredArgsConstructor`; dependencies `final`.
 Avoid `@Autowired` unless strongly justified.
 *   Application code must not reference profile names.
 Forbidden: `env.acceptsProfiles("prod")`, `@Profile("prod")`, `System.getProperty("spring.profiles.active")`.

+**Configuration**

+The principle of configuration responsibility is as follows:
+* `configService.getConfig()` — configuration for the service’s business logic
+* `/config/application.yml` — settings that depend on the environment where the service runs
+* `/resources/application.yml` — configuration of Spring components that does not depend on the environment